 Smallholder farmers have been adopting different adaptation strategies to respond to the impacts of climate change, a process that is influenced by access to and use of agricultural information (Manda, 2017).
-In fact, access to this information is very crucial in promoting smallholder farmers’ adaptations to climate change (Mengistu, 2019).
-Moreover, Mwamfupe (2014) stated that if climate change adaptation and development are to be sustained, access to and use of agricultural information are going to play a pivotal role.
-With this understanding, this study was carried out to assesses how access to and use agricultural information contributes to smallholder farmers’ adaptation to climate.
-Generally, the paper is divided into five main sections.
+Indeed, access to this information is very crucial in promoting smallholder farmers’ adaptation to climate change (Mengistu, 2019).
+Moreover, Mwamfupe (2014) advised that if climate change adaptation and development are to be sustained, access to and use of agricultural information are going to play a pivotal role.
+With this understanding, this study was carried out to assess how access to and use of agricultural information contribute to smallholder farmers’ adaptation to climate.
+Generally, the article is divided into five main sections.
 While the first section introduces the study, the second one presents a summary of the empirical literature and the study’s theoretical framework.
-In the third section, the paper presents the study’s methodology while the fourth and fifth sections present results, discussion, implication of the study, conclusion and recommendations, respectively.
+The third section presents the study’s methodology while the fourth and fifth sections present results, discussion, implication of the study conclusion and recommendations, respectively.

 Review of Related Literature